A woman with glasses and brown hair smiling, wearing a black turtleneck sweater, against a colorful abstract background.

 Design teams do their best work when the operational layer isn't in the way.

-I build the systems that make that possible.
-Intake.
-Quality standards.
-Team rituals.
-Capability programs.
-And I stay until the team owns them.
+I build the systems that make that possible, and I stay until the team owns them.

 How I Work